rayjonesjay/engineering/README.md

 # reveseEngineering
-I will be reading "Practical reverse engineering" by Bruce Dang, Alexandre Gazet and Elias Bachaalany..
+This repo is based on "Practical reverse engineering" by Bruce Dang, Alexandre Gazet and Elias Bachaalany...